danlin604/portfolio-gatsby/src/markdown-projects/vanilla-js-website.md

 source: "https://github.com/danlin604/website"
 ---

 A website to learn the basics of web development.
-Key concepts here are self-executing JS scripts, ES5 syntax, partial re-render of web elements, and HTML/CSS design patterns.
+Key concepts are self-executing JS scripts, ES5 syntax, partial re-render of web elements, and HTML/CSS design patterns.

 Here you can find my attempt at a JS Fiddle and a CSS scene.
 Sadly regression occurred at some point so I reverted this project to its pre-Polymer commit.